Medical, Telehealth and Telemedicine Services

 1KBS Medical, P.A., a Florida professional service corporation, RJB Medical, P.C., a New York professional service corporation and KBS Medical California, P.C., a California professional corporation and KBS Medical New Jersey P.C., a New Jersey professional corporation.

-2The Professional Entities currently provide Telehealth Visits in the following states: California, Florida, New York, New Jersey, Connecticut, Colorado, Oregon, Washington and Utah.
+2The Professional Entities currently provide Telehealth Visits in the following states: Arizona, California, Colorado, Connecticut, Florida, Minnesota, New York, New Jersey, Ohio, Oregon, Texas, Utah, Virginia, Washington, Iowa, Wisconsin and Georgia.

 Telehealth and Telemedicine Risks